Peru: 9-Day Discover Machu Picchu

 Some additional info about cash and money:

-• ATMs are also widely available and offer the best exchange rates, even when including fees from your bank.
-For current exchange rates of USD to the Peruvian Nuevo Sol, check XE
+ATMs are also widely available and offer the best exchange rates, even when including fees from your bank.
+For current exchange rates of USD to the Peruvian Nuevo Sol, check XE.

-• Travelers Checks are not recommended as you will receive a lower rate of exchange and additional fees to use them.
+Travelers Checks are not recommended as you will receive a lower rate of exchange and additional fees to use them.

 Is tipping expected in Peru?

 For tourists, tipping is customary in Peru.
 Most restaurant and bar bills include a 10% gratuity.
-Tipping is a great way to show your appreciation to the people serving you and to have your dollars go straight into the pockets of the people that need it most, a 10 to 20% tip will be warmly accepted at any restaurant and will put a surprised smile on a person's face.
+Tipping is a great way to show your appreciation to the people serving you and to have your dollars go straight into the pockets of the people who need it most, a 10 to 20% tip will be warmly accepted at any restaurant and will put a surprised smile on a person's face.

 What type of electric adapter/converter should I bring?

 Peru uses 220 volts, but typically plugs are shaped the same as in North America—two flat prongs.
-So you won't need an adapter, but if your appliances run at 110 volts (unlikely, but always double check), you'll need to bring a converter to avoid frying the device.
+So you won't need an adapter, but if your appliances run at 110 volts (unlikely, but always double-check), you'll need to bring a converter to avoid frying the device.

 How will we get from the airport to the hotel?